You can see flat-footed players when you’re watching soccer. Players with flat feet stand and move differently than other players.

 I doubt many of your non-flat-footed competitors are taking the time and dedication to do that!

-While flat feet aren’t something that can be fixed entirely, certain exercises can help.
+While flat feet aren’t something that can be fixed entirely, specific exercises can help.
 The following is a list of some potentially helpful ones.

 - Calf stretches